Pioneering projects

 We agree with the feedback from people with disability that many mainstream organisations have more to do to ensure that their employees with disability are better enabled and are not discriminated against, bullied or harassed at work.
 More needs to be done to facilitate professional development opportunities and encourage initial employment and then career progression of the many talented and committed people with disability.
 Many organisations need to do more to facilitate fair and equitable inclusion of people with disability as customers and service users.

-The Australian Network on Disability is committed to assisting large organisations from the private, public and third sectors to build the capabilities they need to be accessible and inclusive to people with disability and working with those organisations to help them improve.
+The Australian Disability Network is committed to assisting large organisations from the private, public and third sectors to build the capabilities they need to be accessible and inclusive to people with disability and working with those organisations to help them improve.

 We deeply regret the violence, abuse, neglect and exploitation of people with disability that has occurred and continues to occur.
 We encourage organisations from the private, public and third sectors to develop the behaviours, attitudes, systems and knowledge to become inclusive and accessible so that everyday we’re working towards a fairer, more inclusive and economically prosperous Australia.